-About The Waterville Historical Society
+About the Waterville Historical Society

 Founded in 1903, the purpose and goal of the Waterville Historical Society is to collect and preserve Waterville's historically significant collections.
 To promote Waterville's unique history and rich cultural heritage by offering events and educational programming to the general public.
 To be responsible stewards of the Redington Museum and other physical spaces by maintaining and operating the facility so that it can be fully appreciated by future generations.